 5302.
 Product Design Workshop (3).
 Introduction to the design and executed construction of a prototypical piece of furniture or other design product using an architectural design process.
-F.
+S.

 5304.
 Design Process (3).
 Explores emerging methods of computation as generative tools of the design process in which design intent captured through algorithmic processes and parametric modeling enables design alternatives.

 5319.
 History of American Architecture: Pre-Contact to 1865 (3).
 Prerequisite: ARCH 2311 or approval of instructor.
-History of American Cultural expression, using buildings as a vehicle for exploring diverse issues including race, class and gender.
+History of American Cultural expression, using buildings as a vehicle for exploring diverse issues including race, class, and gender.
 Time period covers Pre-Contact to 1865.
+F.

 5320.
 History of American Architecture: 1865 to the Present (3).
-Prerequisite: ARCH 2311 or approval of instructor.
-History of American Cultural expression, using buildings as a vehicle for exploring diverse issues including race, class and gender.
+Prerequisite: ARCH 2311 or instructor consent.
+History of American cultural expression, using buildings as a vehicle for exploring diverse issues including race, class and gender.
 Time period 1865 to present.